 Later it became known that the occupants would keep Kurkchi at the local police station for 48 hours.

 Reference: Following the Russian annexation in the Crimea, mass searches of independent journalists, Crimean Tatar activists and members of the Mejlis have increased.
 On international platforms, human rights defenders regularly report on violations of human rights on the peninsula.

 The so-called "Hizb ut-Tahrir" has become a "hallmark" of the FSB struggle against dissenting Muslims.
-Under the pretext of checking the validity of suspicions in terrorism, calling their repressive actions a fight against extremism, Russian security forces break into homes, carry out massive illegal searches and detentions.
+Under the pretext of suspicions in terrorism, calling their repressive actions a fight against extremism, Russian security forces break into homes, carry out massive illegal searches and detentions.